albertdahlin/dahbug/README.md

 * `$maxDepth` [optional] The maximum recursion depth when printing arrays.

 #### methods
-This method prints the class methods of an object's or a class and its parents.
+This method prints the class methods of an object or a class and its parents.
 Also prints the source code of a method if specified.
 ```php
     void methods(mixed $object, string $method = null)
 ```